teamalgoritma/algoritmablog/content/blog/2019-04-26-self-organizing-maps.markdown

 # Introduction SOM

 Self-Organizing Maps first introduce by Teuvo Kohonen.
-According to the `Wiki`, Self-Organizing Map (SOM) or self-organizing feature map (SOFM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples, called a map, and is therefore a method to do dimensionality reduction.[^1] SOM are an unsupervised data visualisation technique that can be used to visualise high-dimensional data sets in lower (typically 2) dimensional representations.[^2] SOM also represent clustering concept by grouping the similar features together.
+According to the `Wiki`, Self-Organizing Map (SOM) or self-organizing feature map (SOFM) is a type of artificial neural network (ANN) that is trained using unsupervised learning to produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples, called a map, and is therefore a method to do dimensionality reduction.
+SOM are an unsupervised data visualisation technique that can be used to visualise high-dimensional data sets in lower (typically 2) dimensional representations.
+SOM also represent clustering concept by grouping the similar features together.
 So, SOM can use to cluster high-dimensional data sets by doing dimensionality reduction and visualize it using maps.

 <img src="/img/arsitektur.PNG" style="display: block; margin: auto;" />